Most teams write a CLAUDE.md that lists their lint rules and a one-line project description. That is a config file. It misses the actual mechanism.

 Define the skill frontmatter and instructions

 markdown--- description: Review recent changes and propose CLAUDE.md amendments --- You are updating the organizational context in CLAUDE.md. ## Steps 1.
 Read the current CLAUDE.md and all @imported files 2.
 Check git log for the past 7 days: `git log --since="7 days ago" --oneline` 3.
 Identify changes that affect team structure, priorities, or decisions 4.
 Review any new or modified ADRs in `docs/decisions/` 5.
-Propose specific amendments as a diff — additions, removals, and edits 6.
-Wait for human approval before writing changes ## Rules - Never remove decision register entries — only add new ones - Flag any priorities that appear stale (no commits in 2+ weeks) - Keep the root CLAUDE.md under 100 lines — suggest @imports for overflow - 3
+Propose specific amendments as a diff — additions, removals, edits 6.
+Halt and wait for human approval before writing changes ## Rules - Never remove decision register entries — only add new ones - Flag any priority that shows no commits in the past 14 days as stale - Keep the root CLAUDE.md under 100 lines — propose @imports for overflow - [03]

-Schedule the weekly trigger via your task runner or calendar reminder
+Schedule the weekly trigger via task runner or calendar reminder

-bash# Add to your Monday standup ritual or CI schedule # Option A: manual trigger claude /update-context # Option B: GitHub Actions cron (runs Monday 9am UTC) # See workflow example below
+bash# Wire into Monday standup or CI schedule # Option A: manual trigger claude /update-context # Option B: GitHub Actions cron (Monday 9am UTC) # See workflow example below

 .github/workflows/update-context.ymlname: Weekly Context Update